claudio2323/Momentum-ML-Model/README.md

 - Standardization to normalize the scale of different features
 - Sliding window approach to create sequences for the transformer model
 - Standard scaling for numerical features and one-hot encoding for categorical features in RF/XGBoost
-- Proper time series splits to prevent future data leakage in all models
+- Time series splits to prevent future data leakage in all models

 ![Baseline_Momentum_Strategy_Chart](Baseline_Momentum_Strategy_Chart.png)
 *Figure 1: Simple Momentum Strategy, using trading signals based on different basic momentum strategies (EMA crossover, returns)(period: 1998 to 2024*